Updated: Dec 6, 2022

 Hysterectomy for Fibroids – Best Option for You

 Hysterectomy continues to be a common treatment option for fibroids.
-The benefits of a hysterectomy are worth considering, but invasive surgical procedures also carry significant risk.
+The benefits of a hysterectomy are worth considering, but invasive surgical procedures also carry significant risks.
 And depending on your specific case, hysterectomy scars may be an absolute certainty.
+Learn more about the pros and cons of a hysterectomy.

 Major surgery is a major decision.
 Women seeking treatment for fibroids should be aware that there are effective alternatives to hysterectomy that keep the uterus intact and provide faster recovery without any scarring.
 Contact the Fibroid Specialists of University Vascular to learn about your fibroids and alternatives to hysterectomy.